 Purchasing anything without embracing the philosophy behind that product will ultimately lead to shoving it aside on a shelf somewhere.
 Let’s use a metaphor.
 Everyone would like to be in better shape than we are now.
 Most of us know the steps, even small ones, that we could take for little gains.
 We could drink more water, do some push-ups every morning, or go for a jog after work.
 Yet, these things often give way to the other things in our lives.
 We are not truly too busy or too old to work out.
 More accurately, we have not embraced or embodied the philosophy that fitness is a lifestyle.

 Much in the same way, when someone subscribes to Zen, their results can vary.
-The software does not change but its implementation and consistent use in the practice often does.
+The software does not change but its implementation and consistent use in the dental practice management system moften does.
 This boils down to which concepts are embraced and which ones are not.
 Here are some scenarios on both sides of the coin.